insidae/astro-nought/README.md

 # Astro-Nought [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/Lycanstrife/astro-nought/blob/master/LICENSE/)

-Astro-Nought is a modern take on the old 'Choose-you-own-adventure' story books.
+Astro-Nought is a modern take on the old 'Choose-your-own-adventure' story books.
 As a website, it aims to breathe new life into the ageing genre and take advantage of the latest web technologies.
 You can view the website as it currently stands at <http://astro-nought.com/> and follow its progress on this repo.

 ![](images/concepts.jpg?raw=true)